msmarchena/SCperf/README.md

 January 09, 2018
 * Minor changes in notation and more clear explanations of some definitions
-* bullwhip function is now deprecated, use 'bullwhipgame' instead
+* bullwhip and SSL functions are now deprecated, use 'bullwhipgame' shiny app instead
 * EPQ function now include planned shortage case
+* The name of the SCperf function has changed to arma.bullwhip
+* The example of the Wagner-Whitin algorithm is better developed
+* New functions included: SS and ROP